 The VFP Team strongly endorses the E 3 vision: Franconia Mennonite Conference equips leaders to empower others to embrace God’s mission.
 Changes within our communities and the increasing connectivity of the world compel us to think in fresh ways about the vision of being a regional area conference within the Mennonite Church USA.

 We find ourselves shifting toward a more global and urban expression of the Way of Christ that is both local and contextual.
 This challenges us to welcome and incorporate diversity of perspective, culture and experience.
 We find ourselves shifting from a conference gathered for fellowship, to a conference asked to catalyze for mission and witness.
 This challenges us to perceive and measure the value of being conference in new ways.
 We find ourselves shifting from an era of relative stability and cooperation to a season where churches struggle with the demands of institutional survival in a changing culture and inward gazing self-sufficiency that doesn’t look beyond the needs and possibilities of localized congregational life.
 This challenges us to discern and implement new ways of being the church together.

 We affirm the previous work accomplished by the Conference Board and Staff to develop and bring life to this vision.
 We bring to the end of our work a deep conviction that this vision is in fact God’s unique call to Franconia Mennonite Conference for today and for the season of ministry ahead that our conference is now entering.

-In short, Franconia Mennonite Conference should place its energies on equipping congregations, partners in mission, and conference related ministries to be “healthier and growing” tomorrow than they are today.
+In short, Franconia Mennonite Conference should place its energies on equipping congregations, partners in mission, and conference related ministries to be “more and better” tomorrow than they are today.